azharalifauzi/omnigate/README.md

 # Omnigate: The Ultimate Next.js Boilerplate for Self-Hosting

-This boilerplate is your one-stop solution for building full-stack, production-ready applications with full control over your backend and frontend.
+This boilerplate is your one-stop solution for building full-stack, production-ready applications with built-in authentication.
 Whether you're a solo developer or part of a team, this project ensures a top-notch Developer Experience (DX) and smooth deployment process.
+So you can focus on what matters like building and shipping features.

+#### 🔐 Built-In Authentication Without Third-Party Dependencies

+Say goodbye to expensive third-party services!
+This boilerplate comes with a robust, built-in authentication system that supports:

+- **Google Sign-In**
+- **OTP-based Passwordless Login**
+- **Role-Based Access Permissions**
+- **Organization Management**

+It's ready to use out of the box, easily extensible, and gives you complete control over your data and user management.

 ## 🚀 Features